LangChainDev/Lemona/README.md

 DB catalog exporter in SQLAlchemy form.

-Lemona is a tool that uses sqlalchemy metadata to export database catalog in sqlalchemy format.
+Lemona is a tool that can make DB version management more convenient with alembic.

-After exporting the db schema using lemona, you can use alembic to manage the migration.
+Lemona supports migration of each database using sqlalchemy's metadata.